 Basic earnings per common share are computed by dividing net income available to common stockholders by the weighted average number of common shares outstanding during the period.
-Diluted earnings per common share include the dilutive effect of additional potential common shares issuable pursuant to the exercise of stock options or vesting of performance shares.
-The difference in earnings per share under the two-class method was not significant at December 31, 2021, 2020 and 2019.
+Diluted earnings per common share include the dilutive effect of additional potential common shares issuable pursuant to the exercise of stock options and vesting of performance shares.
+The difference in earnings per share under the two-class method was not significant at December 31, 2022, 2021 and 2020.